wingter562/LEAF_prepartitioned/sentiment140_k30/README.md

 - Sampling source: full data (--sf 1.0)
 - User filter: number of samples >= 30 (-k 30)
 - Statistically distribution: non-IID as each user is a unique domain (-s niid)
-- Sampling results: number of users = 2875, number of samples = 146768
+- Sampling results: number of users = 2,875, number of training samples = 130,743, number of test samples = 16,025
 - Train/test split: 0.9/0.1

 **Data format**: three key-value pairs at the top hierarchy, tweets data in the 3rd key-value pair as a dictionary.